green-coding-solutions/website/content/jobs/green-software-developer.md

 Therefore we create tools to measure the energy use of software in CI-Build-Pipelines, VMs, Containers and User Desktop environments.
 All of our software is Free and Open-Source Software to be used by anyone.

-Our flagship work is an [open-source green software certifcation toolchain](https://github.com/green-coding-berlin/green-metrics-tool) that lets you quantify the energy consumption of arbitrary software in typical real world usage scenarios.
+Our flagship work is an [open-source green software toolchain](https://github.com/green-coding-berlin/green-metrics-tool) that lets you quantify the energy consumption of arbitrary software in typical real world usage scenarios.

 &nbsp;